DumpName/docker_isbg/README.md

   }
 }
 ```
+- `spamHandling`: This Flag defines if the given spam filter should be used on the account, e.g. if only old mails should be deleted
 - `isGmail`: Gmail has a few unique ways that they interact with a mail client. isbg
   must be considered to be a client due to interacting with the Gmail servers
   over IMAP, and thus, should conform to these special requirements for proper